cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   * The length of the output MUST be `valid.EVAL_OUTPUT_LEN`.

 Each circuit has a list of gadgets, denoted `GADGETS`, that are invoked by `valid.eval()`.
-The circuit evaluated by the gadget MAY be non-affine, but MUST be arithmetic, i.e., composed only of multiplication, addition, and subtraction gates.
+The circuit evaluated by the gadget SHOULD be non-affine, but MUST be arithmetic, i.e., composed only of multiplication, addition, and subtraction gates.
 An instance of class `Gadget` has the following interface: